estefaniagrandjean/Reference/README.md

 # Reference
-Reference links to portals I have previously worked on.
+This is the type of portals I developed as a Style specialist at Avature.

 https://bravura.avature.net/en_US/careers/